KabbAmine/zeavim.vim/README.md

 ### Features

-- Search for word under cursor, a motion or a visual selection.
+- Search for word under cursor, a text motion or a visual selection.
 - Search without losing focus from Vim if Zeal is already opened (Need wmctrl on UNIX).
-- Possibility to specify dynamically a docset.
-- Narrow search with a query.
+- Narrow search with a docset or a query.
 - Allows using multiple docsets.
 - Docset name completion.
-- Define you own docsets using file types, extentions or regex.
+- Define you own docsets using patterns.
-- Supports docsets specific to file names (e.g `gulpfile.js`)
 - Works on GNU/Linux and Windows.

 *Starting from version `2.0.0` the plugin is following [semantic versionning 2.0.0](http://semver.org/).*